 1. Fresh Dog Food

 Fresh dog food uses human-grade ingredients cooked at low heat to prevent nutritional loss.
-They go through very little processing, which is what makes it one of the most nutrient-dense dog foods out there.
+They go through very little processing, which is what makes them one of the most nutrient-dense dog foods out there.
 It’s the perfect recipe for a malnourished or recovering dog.

 The best part about fresh dog food is they come with a subscription service, meaning you can have freshly cooked and frozen dog food delivered to your door in the right amount at a set time that you determine.